Army issues update on injured Household Cavalry horses that rampaged across London

 A spokesperson said that ‘healing can be a slow and unpredictable process’

-The Minister of Defence has issued an update on the Household Cavalry horses who were injured after they bolted from Buckingham Palace and rampaged across London last week.
+The Minister of Defence has issued an update on the Household Cavalry horses who were injured after they bolted from Buckingham Palace and rampaged through London last week.

-Five people were injured after seven service horses — one of which was covered in blood — ran loose through central London, smashing into vehicles and bringing parts of the capital to a standstill.
+Five people were injured after seven service horses — one of which was covered in blood — ran loose through the Strand, smashing into vehicles and bringing parts of the capital to a standstill.

-Two of the horses in particular were understood to have been seriously injured sparking an outpouring of concern for the animals across the UK.
+Two of the horses in particular were understood to have been seriously injured sparking an outpouring of concern across the UK.

 “Healing can be a slow and unpredictable process, but the soldiers and horses injured in the incident in Westminster on 24th April are making remarkable progress.